Helping The Hurt Attorney Blog

 If you aren't sure of certain facts, say so.

-As we've already discussed, the pain and injuries from car accidents aren't immediately obvious, so never assume you're unharmed.
+As we've already discussed, the pain and injuries from car accidents aren't always immediately obvious, so never assume you're unharmed.

 Also, while remaining civil and avoiding confrontation, make sure the statements made by everyone else involved are accurate as well.